Future-Technology-Game/Muscle-Survivors/privacy_policy.md

 ## 5. Data Security

 We take reasonable measures to protect your information from unauthorized access, use, or disclosure.
-Given that all data is stored locally on your device and we do not collect any personal information beyond the player name and password, the risk to your privacy is minimal.
+Given that all data is stored locally on your device and we do not collect any personal information beyond the player name and password, the risk to your privacy is non-existant.

 ## 6. Children's Privacy

 Muscle Survivors is suitable for all ages, including children under the age of 13.
-We do not knowingly collect personal information from children other than the player name and password.
-If you are a parent or guardian and believe your child has provided us with additional personal information, please contact us at future.technologies@hotmail.com, and we will take steps to delete such information.
+We do not collect personal information from children other than the player name and password.

 ## 7. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
 You are advised to review this Privacy Policy periodically for any changes.

 ## 8. Contact Us

 If you have any questions about this Privacy Policy, please contact us at future.technologies@hotmail.com.

-Thank you for using Muscle Survivors.